Blazin64/movie-rating-prediction/README.md

 A project for COMP6/4118

 ## Setup instructions
-This project uses Surprise, a Python scikit.
-Run these commands to install it:
+This project uses Numpy, Surprise, and Tkinter.
+Run this command to install them:

 ```
-pip3 install numpy
-pip3 install scikit-surprise
+pip3 install numpy scikit-surprise tkinter
 ```

 ## Usage